 COURSE DURATION

-The B1 level course is a continuation of the A2 course and is scheduled across 11 weeks, building directly on the foundational skills developed in the previous stage.
+The B1 level course is scheduled across 16 weeks, building directly on the foundational skills.
 The course is structured to allow sufficient time for skill development, consolidation, and assessment in alignment with CEFR B1 standards.

 Course Component Details